Dynamic Factor Analysis with Dependent Gaussian Processes for High-Dimensional Gene Expression Trajectories: Discussion

 Computation time of our approach is largely dependent on GPFDA, which returns hyperparameter estimates for the DGP to maximize the exact likelihood of observing the inputs $\mathbf{Y}$.
-GPFDA does not scale well with $n$, and this means our approach does not scale well with sample size.
-Simulation results showed that the algorithm could not end within $36$ hours once $n$ was larger than $500$.
-Potential solutions to this scalability issue include the model approximation methods proposed in \cite{alvarez2011computationally}, or variational inference discussed in \cite{titsias2009variational, alvarez2010efficient, hensman2013gaussian}.
-However, our approach does scale well with $p$: our MCEM algorithm took around $1.5$ hours for the real data in Section \ref{data_application} and $4$ minutes for the simulated data in Section \ref{simulation_study} on a standard laptop (Quad-Core Intel Core i5).
-The good scaling in $p$ is because the number of latent factors $k$ input to GPFDA is always small regardless of the number of the biomarkers.
+The computational complexity of GPFDA at the $l$th iteration of MCEM is $O(nR^{(l)}k^2q^2)$, indicating the computational cost scales linearly with the sample size $n$ and the current number of MCMC samples $R^{(l)}$, quadratically with the number of latent factors $k$ and the number of observed time points $q$.
+MCEM scales well with $p$, as it is not involved in the expression of complexity at all; it took around $1.5$ hours for the real data in Section \ref{data_application} on a standard laptop (Quad-Core Intel Core i5).
+Potential approaches that can further improve the computational performance include a model approximation method proposed in \cite{alvarez2010efficient}, or stochastic variational inference, as discussed in \cite{hensman2013gaussian}.